nf-core/mag/docs/usage.md

 For the taxonomic bin classification with [CAT](https://github.com/dutilh/CAT), when running the pipeline with `--cat_db_generate` the parameter `--save_cat_db` can be used to also save the generated database to allow reproducibility in future runs.
 Note that when specifying a pre-built database with `--cat_db`, currently the database can not be saved.

 When it comes to visualizing taxonomic data using [Krona](https://github.com/marbl/Krona), you have the option to provide a taxonomy file, such as `taxonomy.tab`, using the `--krona_db` parameter.
 If you don't supply a taxonomy file, Krona is designed to automatically download the required taxonomy data for visualization.
-If you choose to provide a pre-existing taxonomy file using the `--krona_db` parameter, Krona will use that file for visualization.
-On the other hand, if you omit the `--krona_db` parameter, Krona will download the necessary taxonomy information automatically to enable visualization.

 The taxonomic classification of bins with GTDB-Tk is not guaranteed to be reproducible, since the placement of bins in the reference tree is non-deterministic.
 However, the authors of the GTDB-Tk article examined the reproducibility on a set of 100 genomes across 50 trials and did not observe any difference (see [https://doi.org/10.1093/bioinformatics/btz848](https://doi.org/10.1093/bioinformatics/btz848)).